jbellantoni/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data Course Project

 ## Description
 This project focuses on cleaning and tidying data collected from a smartphone accelerometer.

-I merged testing and training datasets, split the data by subject and activity, and calculated the average of 66 means and stand deviations of the related data for each subject and activity type.
-Te steps for this can be found in the run_analysis.R file.
+The run_analysis.R scipt:
+1. Merges testing and training datasets
+2. Subsets the dataset so that the dataset only contains measurements of the means and standard deviations of measurements
+3. Creates a dataset which includes the average of 66 means and standard deviations of measurements for each of 30 subjects during 6 activities
+4. Appropriately and meaningfully assigns labels and variable names to the dataset

 ## Installation
 For this project I used the "reshape2" package.